sweetibs/brandonsweeting.com/content/authors/admin/_index.md

 ---
 avatar_filename: avatar.jpg
-bio: My current research interests are in harmonic analysis, specifically weighted norm inequalities for singular integral operators and Riesz potentials in both the scalar and matrix setting.
+bio: My research interests lie in harmonic analysis in $\mathbb{R}^n$, where I specialize in the study of weighted norm inequalities for classical operators such as maximal functions, singular integrals, and Riesz potentials.
+I am interested in dyadic techniques for obtaining such estimates, including sparse domination and Bellman functions.
+I am also interested in the characterizations and structural properties of associated weight classes, their connections to geometry and PDE, and their extensions to other settings, such as matrix weights for vector-valued functions.
 interests:
   - Harmonic Analysis
   - Weighted Norm Inequalities